 Pine Needles tea benefits the immune system and speeds healing as it contains 4-5 times more vitamin C than orange juice.
-Pine Needles are used to prevent chronic disease, improve circulation, and regulate blood pressure.
+Pine Needles are the best natural source of suramin and are used to prevent blood clots, protect DNA and RNA, improve circulation, and regulate blood pressure.

 The most impressive fact about pine needle tea is that it contains 4-5 times more vitamin C than orange juice, which is commonly praised for its immune-boosting properties.
 This high dose of vitamin C can stimulate the production of white blood cells, promote antioxidant activity throughout the body, lower your risk of chronic disease, and speed healing and collagen production.